idekerlab/nest_vnn/README.md

         https://docs.conda.io/projects/conda/en/latest/user-guide/install/.
     * PyTorch
         * The current release of DCoDR was trained/tested using PyTorch 1.8.0
-        * Depending on the specification of your machine, run appropriate command to install PyTorch.
-        The installation command line can be found in https://pytorch.org/.
-        * For a **LINUX-based GPU server** with **CUDA version 11.1**, run the following command line:
-        ```angular2
-        conda install pytorch torchvision cudatoolkit=11.1 -c pytorch
-        ```

-* Set up a virtual environment
+    * Setting up the virtual environment
-    * If you are training a new model or test the pre-trained model using a GPU server, run the following command line: to set up a virtual environment (cuda11_env).
+        * If you are training a new model or test the pre-trained model using a GPU server, run the following command line to set up a virtual environment (cuda11_env).
             ```angular2
             conda env create -f conda-envs/cuda11_env.yml
             ```

 Required input files:
 1. Cell feature files: